ByteAurora/ByteAurora/README.md

 ## 👨‍💻 About Me
 - Majoring in Computer Science
-- Experienced with various languages, currently working on a project in Kotlin
+- Experiences with various languages, currently working on a project in Kotlin
 - Driven by the process of development, aspiring to create diverse services and systems across multiple fields

 <br>